 Kids keeping you up with their late-night TV watching?
 Want to fire up your smart thermostat before you leave the office?
 Do it with a hashtag!
 This recipe connects your Twitter account so that you can send a tweet to fire off an activity via Twitter..

 Example #3 Send an SMS to Start or End a Harmony Activity Using Your Android Phone

-Similarly, you can start and end activities by sending a text using SMS (short message service).
-Just text “Turn everything off” using your smartphone to number specified in the IFTTT app.
+Similarly, you can start and end activities by texting via SMS (short message service).
+Just text “Turn everything off” using your smartphone to the number specified in the IFTTT app.

 Example #4 Start a Harmony Activity Based on the Weather

 Nothing beats a good flick when the snow starts to fall.
-With Harmony and IFTTT, you can fire off an activity based on weather event such as outside temperature and yes even if it starts snowing.
+With Harmony and IFTTT, you can fire off an activity based on weather events such as outside temperature, and yes even if it starts snowing.
 Practically speaking, you probably wouldn’t set this up, but still really cool that you can!
-A more practical use of this might be an activity that starts a smart air conditioner and lowers the smart blinds when the temperature rises above a certain threshold.
+A more practical use might be an activity that starts a smart air conditioner and lowers the smart blinds when the temperature rises above a certain threshold.

 Example #5 Start a Harmony Activity Based on Any Time You Choose